 Las Palmas Mission Statement

-Las Palmas is committed to providing a collaborative learning environment which empowers students to achieve academically and socially through rigorous curriculum, engaging learning experiences, proven programs, and evidence-based strategies in order to develop as lifelong learners.
+Las Palmas is committed to providing a collaborative learning environment which empowers students to achieve academically and socially through a rigorous curriculum, engaging learning experiences, proven programs, and evidence-based strategies in order to develop lifelong learners.

 Las Palmas Vision Statement

 Las Palmas strives to prepare students to think critically, advance academically, communicate effectively, and develop into independent individuals who contribute productively to society.

 The Las Palmas Middle School Community will work together to ensure all students show measurable growth in reading comprehension, through the implementation of AVID reading strategies, which can be measured by IReady, Accelerated Reader, SBAC and other common assessments.

 The Las Palmas Middle School Community will work together to ensure that all students show growth in the area of Number Systems and Operations, through the implementation of our signature practices, which can be measured by iReady, SBAC, and other common assessments.

 The LANCER Way

 LOYAL, ACHIEVER, NOBLE, CARING, ENTHUSIASTIC, RESPECTFUL & RESPONSIBLE